number1pride/webdev_project_three_b/README.md

 - Used setInterval to automatically change slides every 3 seconds.
 - Adjusted the display of images using the showSlide function.
 - HTML Slider Structure: Added a basic image slider structure in index.html to hold images.

-## Next thing to add

-- add three features of google maps api.
-- The map should have 3 features added beyond the base code.
-  - heatmap?
-  - Markers?